Flu and Covid Saturate Health System and 265 Patients Wait for Beds: 'We fight bleeding with Band-Aids', says infectious disease | Pernambuco

 “At dawn today [terça], of all the cases I attended, more than 80% had respiratory symptoms.
 I spent more than 45 minutes in a call waiting to be regulated and I couldn’t, my colleague took over and I don’t know how long after she got the transfer.
 We are experiencing a new wave of cases of respiratory symptoms,” he added.

-Through a note, the secretariat said that daily discloses data on the occupation of beds for monitoring cases of Severe Acute Respiratory Syndrome (Srag), in public and private networks.
+Through a note, the secretariat said that it discloses daily data relating to the occupation of beds for monitoring cases of srag, in public and private networks.

 “It is important to state that the list is very dynamic as the number of vacant beds is renewed all the time, due to medical discharges, deaths and the opening of new vacancies.
 In this sense, the State Center for the Regulation of Beds has attended to all the demands that are coming, always taking into account the needs of each patient, within the daily turnover of beds”, the statement said.